cyberuna/AI-Starter-Kit-OnFHIR/Chapter8-IoMTFHIRConnector/ReadMe.md

 # Chapter 8 - IoMT FHIR Connector for Azure

-#### This chapter is summarized version of [IoMT FHIR Connector for Azure GitHub](https://github.com/microsoft/iomt-fhir).
+#### This chapter is sub-version of [IoMT FHIR Connector for Azure GitHub](https://github.com/microsoft/iomt-fhir) focusing on one example.
 Click on the link for more details.

 The IoMT FHIR Connector for Azure is an open-source project for ingesting data from IoMT (internet of medical things) devices and persisting the data in a FHIR® server.
 This enables developers to rapidly deploy a service for ingesting high frequency IoMT data and landing the data in a FHIR server of their choice.